Building healthy relationships, with those you love, can be both challenging as well as totally rewarding and fulfilling.

 Shake up your ‘normal’ and, potentially, routine experiences with variety.

 Strive for a more unashamed healthy sexual relationship you can smile at, with your partner.

-The healthy communicating relationship
+The healthy relationships communication

 Above all, these foundations are built upon one solid pillar which is talking honestly to and with each other.

 If you’re unable to honestly communicate with your best friend, your lover, the soulmate you hold dearest to your heart, then you’re kidding yourself about reaching utopia – that perfect solid healthy relationship.

 Do check out my post When Trust Becomes the Glue for Love and you’ll get the idea that open conversation revolves around trust – have you got that sorted?